On Scaling Properties for Two-State Problems and for a Singularly Perturbed $T_3$ Structure: Introduction

 In \cref{sec:T3} we then turn to the $T_3$ differential inclusion, for which we first prove upper bounds in \cref{sec:upper} and then adapt the ideas from \cite{Ruland22} to infer essentially matching lower bounds in \cref{sec:lower}.

-In the Appendix, we complement the general lower bounds for first order, constant-rank differential operators with upper bounds for the specific case of the divergence operator (\cref{sec:construc}).
-Moreover, we give an explicit example in \cref{sec:ComparisonDivergenceProblem} on the loss of information which may occur in the comparison argument from \cref{sec:RoleDivergence} in the presence of compatibility.
+In the Appendix, we complement the general lower bounds for first order differential operators with upper bounds for the specific case of the divergence operator (\cref{sec:construc}).
+Moreover, in \cref{sec:ComparisonDivergenceProblem} we discuss the reduction to the divergence operator.